UT MD Anderson cancer moon shots take flight during Year 1

 Impactful philanthropy ignites moon shots

-The Moon Shots Program has received more than $139 million in private philanthropic commitments.
+The Moon Shots Program has received a number of impactful private philanthropic commitments.
 The remarkable accomplishment of this milestone within the program’s first year underscores the generosity of MD Anderson supporters and their confidence in this accelerated effort to conquer cancer.

 “Two absolutely crucial factors allow us to even think about driving innovation through the program,” DePinho said.
 “One, our plans rest on the bedrock foundation of more than 70 years of patient care and research excellence at MD Anderson, and two, they couldn’t occur without the generous and mindful financial support of donors and organizations.”